DarkAthena/GMMK-Pro-QMK-Firmware/README.md

 # GMMK-Pro-QMK-Firmware

+The keymap.c is the raw keymap file.
+You'll need to set up QMK prior to compiling.
+The .bin file is the compiled firmware.
+Download and Flash.
+To edit, you'll need to set up QMK and download the keymap.c file.

 My custom QMK firmware for my GMMK Pro. keymap.c is heavily commented for non-coders.

 I'm not a coder.
 I wish I were a coder, but I'm not.